tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 https://github.com/tfabris/Close-Encounters-Mothership-Scanner/blob/master/Close%20Encounters%20of%20the%20Third%20Kind%20-%20Scanner%20Effect.md

-Special thanks to Robert Swarthe and Ray Morton for providing all of the details and information contained in this document.
+Special thanks to Robert Swarthe, Scott Squires, and Ray Morton for providing all of the details and information contained in this document.

 ## Introduction